 The IEC 61215 standard is the minimum requirement for many solar markets.
 This requirement tests a variety of panel factors that lead to early solar failure.

-Failures that this test checks for includes but is not limited to broken interconnections, broken cells, corrosion, de-lamination, discoloration, bond failures, broken glass, hot spots, ground faults, junction box and module connection failures, structural failures, diode failures and open circuiting.
+Failures that this test checks for include, but are not limited to, broken interconnections, broken cells, corrosion, delamination, discoloration, bond failures, broken glass, hot spots, ground faults, junction box and module connection failures, structural failures, diode failures and open circuiting.

 The tests used to check for these failures include accelerated stress tests, qualification tests, and JPL block qualification tests.
 All of which, are just the start to the testing that goes into meeting solar industry standards.